Kingsfort: Background

 Kingsfort is a dark bay horse with no white markings bred in Kentucky by the Irish-based Airlie Stud.
-As a yearling in October 2008, the colt was consigned to the Goff's Orby Million and Sportsman's Yearling Sale and was bought for €36,000 by the bloodstock agent Frank Barryon behalf of the veteran trainer Kevin Prendergast.
+As a yearling in October 2008, the colt was consigned to the Goff's Orby Million and Sportsman's Yearling Sale and was bought for €36,000 by the bloodstock agent Frank Barry on behalf of the veteran trainer Kevin Prendergast.
 Prendergast also bought the filly Termagant shortly afterwards at the same auction and later joked "It was a good job I wasn’t out for a cup of tea".
 Kingsfort was taken into training by Prendergast and entered the ownership of the Irish businessman Norman Ormiston.

 His sire War Chant recorded his biggest victory in the 2000 edition of the Breeders' Cup Mile.
 As a breeding stallion, the best of his progeny have included Chamberlain Bridge, who won the Breeders' Cup Turf Sprint in 2010 and the Santa Anita Derby winner Midnight Interlude.
 Kingsfort's dam Princess Kris showed modest racing ability, winning one minor race from eight starts.
 She did better as a broodmare, also producing the Gulfstream Park Breeders' Cup Handicap winner Prince Arch.
 She was a granddaughter of Royal Saint, a full sister to Altesse Royale.